 Then she sent them to the company places of work of Centers Health Care.

-Photos supplied with the aid of Brueggeman show luggage of trash used Quik Trip cups, a small box of shaving cream and a disposable razor, and what seems to be a chunk of chocolate cake in a Styrofoam bowl sitting at the floor and counters of the supply room.
+Photos supplied with the aid of Brueggeman show luggage of trash used Quik Trip cups, a small box of shaving cream and a disposable razor, and what seems to be a chunk of chocolate cake in a Styrofoam bowl sitting on the floor and counters of the supply room.

-Jeffrey Jacomowitz, a spokesman for Centers Health Care, emailed a statement that did now not address the sterility problems raised with the aid of Brueggeman.
-However, they denied that her firing had something to do with her reporting them.
+Jeffrey Jacomowitz, a spokesman for Centers Health Care, emailed a statement that did not address the sterility problems raised with the aid of Brueggeman.
+However, they denied that her firing had to do with her reporting them.

 “It was in the great hobby of the Kansas City Center and Centers Health Care to component ways with Ms. Brueggeman because of ongoing undisclosed problems,” the assertion read.

-The most recent published inspection at the Kansas City facility, performed in September, also determined quite many sanitation issues in residents’ lavatories and showers.
-Inspectors documented “gloves and particles strewn at the ground,” “unknown stains and discoloration” in a sink, “dinner plate size, brown liquid substance on the ground beneath the sink,” and several empty lavatory papers holders.
+The most recent published inspection at the Kansas City facility, performed in September, also determined many sanitation issues in residents’ lavatories and showers.
+Inspectors documented “gloves and particles strewn at the ground,” “unknown stains and discoloration” in a sink, “dinner plate size, brown liquid substance on the ground beneath the sink,” and several empty lavatory paper holders.

 There have also been protection problems overdue.